Hello Vegetable Gardener!

 Some crops are self-pollinating and don’t need pollinators like peas, beans.
 Tomatoes, peppers and eggplant don’t need pollinators but yield is still increased with more pollination.
 Fruiting crops like pumpkins, zucchini, summer and winter squash, melons and cucumbers always need adequate pollination.
 You can increase the chance by growing flowers close to these plants.

 To attract pollinators you’ll need to grow lots of flowers that offer the nectar that pollinators crave.
 Your pollinators aren’t just honey bees, but also wild bees, butterflies, hummingbirds, bats, wasps and other insects.
-Grow wildflowers, cosmos, sunflowers and bachelor buttons, scarlet runner beans and edible flowers like borage or calendula.
+Grow wildflowers, cosmos flowers, sunflowers, bachelor buttons, scarlet runner beans, and edible flowers like borage or calendula.

 Quitting on certain Plants

 Sometimes you need to quit growing certain garden plants.
 Sounds contradictory to babying your plants so you can harvest it right?

 When some of your crops fail you can sometimes nourish the plants back to health.
 Other times it’s better to sow fast growing crops instead of trying to keep a dying plant alive.
 How can you tell?

 - Watch for leaves are turning yellow or brown.